Language of Love Omitted From Abusive Relationships

 My children fare better than Max when it comes to hearing how I love them, but even there I am discovering that I fall short.
-“I love you” means a lot, but I’m learning from Max that it helps, A LOT, to be able to describe why I love someone.
+"I love you" means a lot, but I'm learning that it helps, a lot, to be able to describe why I love someone.

 I used to tell my ex that I loved him, but for what?
 The phrase loses its meaning when those are the only love-words repeated.

 The Language of Love Makes Our Words Mean Something

 I love my oldest son, in part, because he speaks his mind and seeks advice but doesn't always take it.
 He is strong.

 I love my youngest son, in part, because his eyes show his soul even when his words won't come.
 He is brilliant.

 I love Max, in part, because he is helping me to bring a piece of me out of hibernation - a part of me that I didn't realize I had lost.
 He is magical.

 Time spent in a verbally abusive relationship robbed me not of my ability to feel love, but of my ability to express love.
 If I cannot express love words then how will I ever be able to realize true love in my life?